-While you might be tempted to give your lawn, plants, and trees extra water and fertilizer during a drought, these practices can actually do more harm than good.
+While you might be tempted to give your lawn, plants, and trees extra water and fertilizer during a drought, these practices can do more harm than good.
 When there is a drought, keep these tips in mind:

-Remember to water trees.
+Trees can increase the value of your home and property significantly.
+Stress from drought weakens them and puts them at risk!
 Don't wait for leaves to wilt before you give your trees a drink, especially young ones.